myersm0/werkverzeichnis/README.md

 | `en` | C major, F♯ minor |
 | `de` | C-Dur, fis-Moll |

-Currently English and German are supported; more languages may be added later.
+Currently English and German are supported.

 ### Display patterns
 When a composition doesn't have an explicit title, one is generated from its form, key, and position.
 You can customize the pattern: